offendingcommit/valdris/Factions & Organizations/Order of the Brass Tower.md

 ## Conclusion

 The Order of the Brass Tower stands as a beacon of disciplined service in a world where ancient powers and modern politics create increasingly complex dangers.
-As the [[Timeline|Recent Awakening]] reshapes [[Valdris]], the Order faces its greatest challenge: protecting civilization from threats that exceed all previous experience while maintaining the careful balance between courage and wisdom that defines their mission.
+As the [Recent Awakening](Timeline.md) reshapes [Valdris](Valdris.md), the Order faces its greatest challenge: protecting civilization from threats that exceed all previous experience while maintaining the careful balance between courage and wisdom that defines their mission.

 Whether they will emerge as the guardians of a new age of stability or become another casualty of forces beyond human control depends largely on their ability to adapt their proven principles to unprecedented circumstances.
 What remains certain is that their commitment to protective service and political neutrality makes them invaluable in a world where factional interests threaten to overshadow common human needs.